Maggie Vessey: Professional athletics career

 On October 4, 2019 Maggie was inducted into the Cal Poly Athletics Hall of Fame.

 Personal life

 In 2013, Vessey started a fashion line for track competition.
 Vessey currently resides in Park City, Utah.

-Married to Dean Kretschmar in Utah 7/7/2017.
+Vessey married Dean Kretschmar in Utah on 7/7/2017.

-Assistant track coach: Park City High School.

-Global Real Estate Advisor at Engel & Volkers, Park City, Utah.
+She serves as assistant track coach at Park City High School and as a Global Real Estate Advisor at Engel & Volkers in Park City, Utah.